-But first, you need to understand what processors this feature will work.
+But first, you need to understand that this feature works only on special processors.

-So what will happen when you enable this feature is, windows will switch the CPU to a slightly more energy efficient condition whenever background apps are active.
-The background apps will work fine and get the work done, and it’s just that they don’t be demanding overall.
+So what happens when you enable this feature?
+Windows puts the CPU to a slightly more energy-efficient condition when background apps are active.
+The background apps will work fine and get the work done, and it’s just that they won’t be demanding overall.
 Microsoft again started working on this feature designed to improve the power consumption of devices running on Windows 10 insider preview builds (starting from 16176) or in Redstone 3 insider preview builds.

-Requirements: If you’re using at least 6th generation Intel Core processor then you can take advantage of this.
-Also, wider support is coming in upcoming months.
+Requirements: If you’re using at least 6th generation Intel Core processor you can take advantage of this.
+Also, wider support may be coming in upcoming months.

 About the name: keep in mind that power throttling is the temporary name of this function and it is subject to change with newer build release.
 At this time it only works with Intel 6th generation processor, Microsoft is making efforts to improve support for other processors as well in upcoming months.